guerrantif/guerrantif.github.io/content/contact.md

 +++
 title = "Contact"
+description = "Contact Filippo Guerranti for research collaborations, questions about machine learning and graph neural networks, or professional discussions.
+Get in touch via email or social media."
 [extra]
 toc = false
 +++

-For research collaborations, questions about my work, or general interesting discussions, feel free to reach out:
+I’m happy to hear from anyone interested in research collaborations, questions about my work, or discussions on related topics.
+To help me respond effectively, it’s useful if messages are brief and focused on topics related to my research or professional interests.
+I try to reply within a week, though it may take a little longer at busy times.

 ## Email